 The pandemic outbreak initially erased ~1.4 million US manufacturing jobs, undoing more than a decade of manufacturing job gains.13 Though the industry was able to hire back 820,000 of these jobs by the end of 2020, the remaining 570,000 have not returned, although there currently stand close to 500,000 job openings (figure 2).14

-An analysis of the fastest-growing manufacturing occupations during the next decade reveals that five out of six of these occupations require a skill set that spans human and technology aspects, but often does not require formal postsecondary education.15 The situation further highlights how manufacturers are not able to fill what can often be entry-level positions.
+An analysis of the fastest-growing manufacturing occupations during the next decade reveals that five out of six of these occupations require a skillset that spans human and technology aspects, but often does not require formal post secondary education.15 The situation further highlights how manufacturers are not able to fill what can often be entry-level positions.

 While both types of job shortages are placing significant pressure on many manufacturers—even as they face the ongoing challenges of maintaining operations during the pandemic—there is a third and larger challenge the industry faces over the next five to 10 years.
 As digital transformation in the manufacturing industry continues to develop, the skills needed to do the jobs in the smart factory will likely be different than skills used today.
 But today’s manufacturing workforce doesn’t possess many of these skills.
 And, without making changes to the skills composition of the workforce, manufacturers could leave up to 2.1 million jobs unfilled between 2020 and 2030, impacting everything from productivity to innovation and competitiveness to GDP (figure 4).

 Digital transformation in the manufacturing industry continues its steady progress.
 Despite a year of historic disruption to work, workforce, and workplace, manufacturers have shared common experiences of accelerating digital adoption to help mitigate some of the pandemic-related disruptions in production environments.16 In the 2021 Deloitte Global Resilience Study, 57% of manufacturing respondents reported using advanced technologies to redesign job tasks (e.g., automating previously manual tasks).17 Adding more cobots or other sources of automation could help maintain production, but it also puts pressure on a plant to upskill workers quickly to absorb the new technology.
 Manufacturers that haven’t thought through this workforce transformation can find themselves struggling to adapt.
-In the 2020 Deloitte Global Human Capital Trends Study, 75% of industrial organizations identified reskilling the workforce as important or very important for their success over the next year, but only 10% said they were very ready to address this trend.18
+In the 2020 Deloitte Global Human Capital Trends Study, 75% of industrial organisations identified reskilling the workforce as important or very important for their success over the next year, but only 10% said they were very ready to address this trend.18

 This rapid change taking place will also likely alter the nature of jobs in manufacturing, creating new roles and transforming others.
 Deloitte has developed a series of personas19 that bring to life future versions of possible manufacturing roles.
-Looking more closely at three of the most difficult manufacturing positions likely to be most difficult to fill for respondents in the coming years, can help visualize the changes taking place at the role level in the more immediate term.
+Looking more closely at three of the most difficult manufacturing positions likely to be most difficult to fill for respondents in the coming years, can help visualise the changes taking place at the role level in the more immediate term.
 Figure 5 illustrates how advancing digital transformation in the manufacturing industry is expected to impact the work of an assembler, a machinist, and an industrial design engineer.
 It also highlights what skills and capabilities are likely needed for them to succeed in the factory of the future.

 Focusing overtly on digital skills, though, is not going to solve the broader workforce gaps in the manufacturing industry, nor the industry’s ability to respond to disruption such as the levels experienced in 2020.
 Innate human capabilities, such as conceptual thinking, decision-making, social flexibility and drive, will determine whether tomorrow’s manufacturing workforce can engage with a digital environment and drive outcomes.
-In fact, flexibility/adaptability was ranked by manufacturing respondents in the 2021 Deloitte Global Resilience study as the most critical workforce trait for an organization’s future.21 Manufacturers should balance the need to cultivate innate human capabilities while reskilling their workforce with digital skills to satisfy the emerging new roles in manufacturing production.
+In fact, flexibility/adaptability was ranked by manufacturing respondents in the 2021 Deloitte Global Resilience study as the most critical workforce trait for an organisation’s future.21 Manufacturers should balance the need to cultivate innate human capabilities while reskilling their workforce with digital skills to satisfy the emerging new roles in manufacturing production.

 Manufacturing employment in the United States has held at roughly 8.7% of overall employment for the past decade, representing more than 12.3 million jobs at the end of 2020.22 While the industry’s employment share is less than it was in the decades leading up to the recession of 2008–2009, the economic impact manufacturing wields on the market is considerable.
 In fact, manufacturing has the highest multiplier effect of any economic sector: for every US$1.00 spent in manufacturing, another US$2.74 is added to the economy.23 Using this multiplier, leaving the open jobs unfilled in manufacturing could bring a potential negative impact to the US economy of more than US$1 trillion by 2030 alone.